DeepBrain-AI/docs/versioned_docs/version-1.5.x/aistudioV3/reference/tools/scripts-to-video.md

 # Scripts to Video

-This API describes the process of creating video content based on sentences set by the user.
+Describe the process of creating video content based on a given sentence.

 <br/>

 ## 1. Make a request
+Please request project creation by delivering sentences and options.

 ### 1. API endpoint
 ```http